What Really Happened With The McDonald’s Hot Coffee Case?

 It’s the poster child of excessive lawsuits.
-It’s the product liability case against McDonald’s that represents greedy plaintiffs, clever lawyers, and unreliable juries….right?
-Wrong.
+It’s the product liability case against McDonald’s that represents greedy plaintiffs, clever lawyers and unreliable juries…right?
+Not quite.
 Here’s the real story.
 McDonald’s coffee wasn’t only hot, it was scalding.
 And McDonald’s knew it.
 It intentionally served scalding coffee knowing that a spill would cause devastating injuries.
 And yet, it didn’t do anything about it.

-Stella Liebeck, 79, was the passenger in her grandson’s car when she ordered a $.49 coffee at an Albuquerque, New Mexico McDonald’s drive-up window in February, 1992.
+Stella Liebeck, 79, was a passenger in her grandson’s car when she ordered a $.49 coffee at an Albuquerque, New Mexico, McDonald’s drive-up window in February, 1992.
 After picking up the coffee, her grandson pulled forward but then stopped the car so that she could add cream and sugar.
 In trying to remove the plastic lid from the top of the cup, the hot coffee spilled into her lap.
 Her sweatpants absorbed the scalding liquid and held it next to her skin.
-She suffered third degree burns over 6% of her body, including her inner thighs, perineum, buttocks, genital and groin areas.
+She suffered third-degree burns on over 6% of her body, including her inner thighs, perineum, buttocks, genital and groin areas.
 The coffee literally melted her pubic area.
 16% of her body was burned to some degree.
 She spent 8 days in the hospital.
-She underwent debridement procedures and received skin grafts to try to minimize permanent scarring on the scorched areas and restore body functions.
-Still believing this is a frivolous lawsuit?
-Well…
+She underwent debridement procedures and received skin grafts to try to minimize permanent scarring on the scorched areas and restore her bodily functions.
+Still believe this is a frivolous lawsuit?
+Keep reading…

-The McDonald’s quality assurance manager testified at trial that the company not only knew that its coffee was kept so hot, but that it actively enforced that requirement, despite knowing that a burn hazard exists with foods served at 140 degrees or above.
-The jury heard evidence that McDonald’s knew the coffee would burn the mouth and throat, but that McDonald’s anticipated its consumers would wait until they got to work or home to drink it, and by then it would be drinkable.
-But research showed that wasn’t the case, and that people actually were trying to drink it directly after being poured.
+The McDonald’s quality assurance manager testified at trial that the company not only knew that its coffee was kept so hot but that it actively enforced that requirement, despite knowing that a burn hazard exists with foods served at 140 degrees or above.
+The jury heard evidence that McDonald’s knew the coffee would burn the mouth and throat but that McDonald’s anticipated its consumers would wait until they got to work or home to drink it and by then it would be drinkable.
+However, research showed that this wasn’t the case and that people actually were trying to drink their coffee directly after it had been poured.

-Despite the judge finding McDonald’s conduct “reckless, callous and willful”, he reduced Ms. Liebeck’s punitive award to $480,000.
-In the end, Ms. Liebeck actually received $640,000 for the third degree burns that penetrated deep into 6 percent of her skin from McDonald’s careless actions.
+Despite the judge finding McDonald’s conduct “reckless, callous and willful,” he reduced Ms. Liebeck’s punitive award to $480,000.
+In the end, Ms. Liebeck actually received $640,000 for the third-degree burns that penetrated deep into 6% of her skin from McDonald’s careless actions.
 The amount that finally went to Ms. Liebeck was then again decreased by her medical bills.
-Post-verdict research showed that McDonalds now serves coffee at a more reasonable, less likely to scald, temperature of 135 degrees.
+Post-verdict research showed that McDonald’s now serves coffee at a more reasonable, less likely to scald, temperature of 135 degrees.

 Was this case a failure of America’s civil justice system?
 I think not.
-In contrast, Ms. Liebeck, a 79 year old grandmother, was brave enough to take on this consumer giant and change its procedures and policies so that future consumers (maybe you!) wouldn’t suffer the way she did.
-Next time someone talks about this case as an example of a runaway jury, as an unnecessarily large verdict, I urge you to ask them to look at the facts and ask them what they think third degree burns to their genitals are worth.
+In contrast, Ms. Liebeck, a 79-year-old grandmother, was brave enough to take on this consumer giant and change its procedures and policies so that future consumers (maybe you!) wouldn’t suffer the same way she did.
+Next time someone talks about this case as an example of a runaway jury, or as an unnecessarily large verdict, I urge you to ask them to look at the facts and ask them what they think third-degree burns to their genitals are worth.